heistp/irtt/README.md

   - Add a way to keep out "internal" info from JSON, like IP and hostname, and a subcommand to strip these out after the JSON is created
   - Add more info on outliers and possibly a textual histogram
-- Change some defaults:
-  - Use receive timestamp, as dual timestamps rarely improve accuracy
-  - Use wall clock timestamps, as send and receive IPDV are still close
+- Refactor packet manipulation to improve readability, prevent multiple validations and support unit tests
 - Add DSCP text values and return an error when ECN bits are passed to --dscp
-- Refactor packet manipulation to improve readability, prevent multiple validations and support unit tests
 - Improve open/close process:
   - Do Happy Eyeballs (RFC 8305) to better handle multiple address families and addresses